edanurklc/edanurklc/README.md

 # Hi, I'm Edanur Kılıç

-# A computer engineering student, and I'm interested in cybersecurity.
-I'm a member of SiberVatan Yavuzlar team, and I work on projects with my friends at Eternal Edge Cyber, developing my skills in cybersecurity.
+<sub>A computer engineering student, and I'm interested in cybersecurity.
+I'm a member of SiberVatan Yavuzlar team, and I work on projects with my friends at Eternal Edge Cyber, developing my skills in cybersecurity.</sub>

 ---